smasongarrison/D3mirt/README.md

 items that meet the necessary DMIRT model specification requirements.
 The EFA model itself is discarded after this step in the procedure.

+Note, all outputs from functions from the `mirt` package are available as package files that can be loaded directly into the R session to save time.

 ``` r
 # Load data
 data("anes08_09offwaves")